kapitolkoder/markdown-portfolio/_includes/04-lists.md

 * My Career Goals
   * Become a music producer
   * Get all my freecodecamp.com certifications to become a full stack developer
-  * Develop and AR framework for creators who want to display their work in augmented reality.
+  * Develop an AR framework for creators who want to display their work in augmented reality.